SAP-archive/cloud-sample-spaceflight/dataModel.md

 The answer to this question will critically determine the type of transfer orbit used to get you from Earth to wherever you're going.

-#### Landing on the Destination Planet/Moon
+### Landing on the Destination Planet/Moon

 For example, let's assume you want to repeat the flight path of Apollo 11 and land on the Moon.
-Such a journey can be simplified into the following 4 stages (the reality is much more conmplex...):
+Such a journey can be simplified into the following 4 stages (the reality is much more complex...):

 1. From a spaceport such as Cape Canaveral, launch into a low earth orbit (LEO), then orbit the Earth a couple of times
 1. Fire the motors again to enter a transfer orbit that will take you close enough to the Moon to be captured by its gravity (known as trans-lunar injection, or TLI)